Rev 3: 04/26/2023

 Internal Impedance: Internal impedance of a cell that increases as the cell ages or is discharged.
 This is measured by a 1000Hz bridge.
 Also called internal resistance.
 Typical internal impedance of a cell is <100µOhms.

 Internal short circuit: Direct contact electrically between the positive electrode and negative electrode of a cell caused by damage to the separator or gasket, or the presence of metallic contamination.
-The will become useless and may, in fact, vent or explode.
+The battery cell will become useless and may, in fact, vent or explode.

 Lithium content: The mass, in grams, of lithium metal contained within the anode of lithium metal or lithium alloy cell.
 These are, for the most part, primary cells.
 The lithium content of a lithium battery is the sum of the lithium mass of the anodes of all the cells in the battery.
 See Aggregate lithium content and Equivalent lithium content.